 - Author bio including professional experience and affiliations, past publications, and information relevant to the subject area of the book.

 - Estimated length of book including a description of any images you intend to include and, if possible, their source and format.

 - Your intended timeline for writing/developing the book.

 Please send your book proposal or direct any questions to:

 firstname.lastname@example.org • 617-226-3941

 What Happens to Your Proposal at AMS

 Your proposal will be evaluated by AMS Books staff, some of whom are not specialists in your area of expertise.
-We will evaluate the project’s feasibility by considering the character and significance of the content, our ability to market to the intended audience, the costs of producing the book in the appropriate format, and more.
-We will analyze existing similar titles and consult with experts in the subject area within our staff and leadership, as needed, before deciding whether to acquire a new title.
+We will evaluate the project’s feasibility by considering the significance of the content, our ability to market to the intended audience, the costs of producing the book in the appropriate format, and more.
+We will analyze existing similar titles and consult with experts in the subject area within our staff and leadership as needed before deciding whether to acquire a new title.
 We will contact you 2–4 weeks after receiving your proposal.